1jour1vin

 About the wine:

-La Grande Montagne has a more concentrated body, including an acidity that gives the wine a lovely length.
+La Grande Montagne has a more concentrated body, including acidity that gives the wine a lovely length.

 About the estate: